Monday, June 15, 2015

 After breakfast, everyone was dressed, and we went to Church.

-Today was Mother's Day, and I had gone to listen to my son preach.
+Today was Mother's Day, and I went to my son's preaching.
 I was very proud of him.

 Later that morning, Ron called and said he was going to Whigham but needed directions.